Dangerous waste guidance

 Common dangerous waste

-Businesses must properly handle all forms of dangerous waste on-site.
 Learn how to properly manage common types of dangerous waste that most businesses have (like, cleaners, batteries, solvent wipes, etc.) and those that may be unique to your type of business (like, dental offices, dry cleaners, etc.).

 Dispose, recycle, or treat dangerous waste

-Dangerous waste reporting and fees
+Dangerous waste reports and fees